1st Armored Division (France): 1948 to 1999

 From 1993 to 1999, the 1re Division Blindée was part of the Eurocorps.

 1999–2015

 On July 1, 1999, the 1st Armored Division became the 1st Mechanised Brigade.
 The general headquarter staff garrisoned at Châlons-en-Champagne.
 The 1st Mechanised Brigade was dissolved on July 21, 2015.

 Since 2016

-After the 1999 reorganisation, EMF 1 was created on l July 1999 at quartier Ruty in Besançon, as a NATO type division headquarters that could supervise 20–30,000 personnel.
+After the 1999 reorganisation, EMF 1 (État-major de force 1) was created on 1 July 1999 at quartier Ruty in Besançon, as a NATO type division headquarters that could supervise 20–30,000 personnel.
 EMF 1 was dissolved in 2016 and the 1st Division recreated from it.

 The 1st Division was recreated on July 1, 2016.
 The division, a combined arms formation, comprises three brigades as well as French units of the Franco-German Brigade and is part of the Scorpion Force alongside the 3rd Division.

-Composition
+Organization

 The 1st Division is based in Besançon and is subordinated to the Commandement des Forces Terrestres (CFT).
 The division is made up of 25,000 personnel.